Farmington River Education Programs

 Clean water starts with you!
 The River Smart pledge is a way to increase awareness and effect behavior change that can positively reduce the levels of polluted runoff into our streams, rivers, and ultimately Long Island Sound.

-Learn More about River Smart >
+Learn about Rain Gardens >

 Want to protect our river?